-Sibshops are a FREE program designed specifically for brothers and sisters (ages 6 to 12) of children with special needs or disabilities.
+Sibshops are a FREE program designed for brothers and sisters of children with special needs or disabilities.
 Sibshops are a time to meet other brothers and sisters of children with special needs, build friendships, have fun, do recreational activities, and share feelings with others who really know what it is like to have a sibling with a disability.

 Information About Sibshops

 Sibshops is part of the Sibling Support Project, a national project dedicated to the concerns of brothers and sisters of people with special health, developmental and mental health concerns: www.siblingsupport.org.

 An ABC News 20/20 segment about Sibshops features a sibling of a young man with autism who attends them.